salrashid123/cloud_run_grpc_auth/README.md

 A couple months back I was happy to assist the [Cloud Run](https://cloud.google.com/run/) (managed) team in validating gRPC support on that platform.
 The testing/validation covered writing a simple deployable gRPC client and server that also performed OpenIDConnect (OIDC) Authentication over gRPC (i.,e.
 Cloud Run Authentication).
 In the course of developing that, i gained an understanding of how gRPC authentication headers are handled and manged directly with gRPC.
 This article explains how to connect to a secure gRPC service running on Cloud Run using native gRPC library constructs.

-The articles cited in the Reference section that discuss gRPC on Cloud Run but these do not cover either authentication at all or do not specify authentication using gRPC-centric constructs with Google Cloud Auth client libraries.
+The links cited in the Reference section discusses gRPC on Cloud Run but these do not cover either authentication at all or do not specify authentication using gRPC-centric constructs with Google Cloud Auth client libraries.

 This article covers a simple client-server you can deploy on Cloud run that includes gRPC authentication _using google cloud credentials_ .
 We specifically use `ServiceAccount Credentials` but the library cited below will work while running on GCE, GKE or even on Cloud RUn itself.